-We all want different things from our intimate relationships but these, unofficial research has taught us, rank high on most women’s list: exclusivity, support, affection, and partnership.
+We all want different things from our partners but unofficial research tells us, there are some things that virtually all women want: exclusivity, support, affection, and partnership.

-In her book, Hindsight, relationship expert Maryanne Comaroto offers compelling reasons why we should stop having hasty sex.
+In her book, Hindsight, relationship expert Maryanne Comaroto share some compelling reasons why we should stop having hasty sex.
 After working with thousands of couples and coaching many others, Comaroto came to the conclusion that hasty sex isn’t allowing us the time and opportunity to find the right person.
+I agree.

-I have my own theories on why that is as it took me a while to “get” this myself.
-I started dating at age 18 and from then to almost all through my 30s, I was in a relationship, but never in a fulfilling one.
-I got married in my 30s after basing our compatibility on the wrong things: I married him for his “potential” and the fact that we had a lot in common, but not the most important things to ME.
-We had in common our obscure taste in music, we both loved to travel, and both liked tennis and soccer.
+My own story is that I started dating at age 18 and from then to almost all through my 30s, I was in a relationship, but never in a fulfilling one.
+When I got married in my 30s, I based our compatibility on the wrong things and married my ex for his “potential.”

 Infatuation gets to die a natural death and, if it’s there, give birth to true love.

 So, when you’re in the market for a committed relationship, and when you want a guy to take you seriously, observe these top 5 new relationship rules.

 A truly beautiful woman owns herself and in relationships, nothing is sexier than a woman who has her own life, ideas, interests, passions, friends and knows what she needs.
 Even in the early days of a promising relationship, make time for your friends, continue your personal development, and don’t skip your yoga and exercise classes.
 Bottom line, your relationship with a new guy should be secondary to the one you have with yourself.

 2. Share your real self.